katholmgren/120-work/hw-12/readme.md

 ## Steps

-I made a class for "Vines" in its own separate file, with a constructor, display, move, edgeCheck, and vineCheck section.
+I made a class for "Vines" in its own separate file, with a constructor, display, move, and edgeCheck method.
 This was very similar to the bouncing ball sketch from class.
 Then I called it in the draw and setup function in the sketch.js file.
 The index.html file loaded both.
-When dots pass over other dots, they switch colors to an olive green.
-So while the "vines" keep switching to mint when they hit the borders, the olive green color is maintained because the colors switch upon collision.
+When dots pass over other dots, they switch colors to regular green.
+So while the "vines" keep switching to mint and olive green when they hit the borders, the green color is maintained because the colors switch upon collision.
+It also increases in size by five pixels every time it collides.

 ## Issues